anikfe/anikfe/README.md

 <!--
 **anikfe/anikfe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Enthusiastic and motivated individual with a keen interest in data science.
+<sub>Enthusiastic and motivated individual with a keen interest in data science.
 Currently undertaking a Data Science Bootcamp with HyperionDev to develop my skills in Python, data analysis, machine learning and neural networks.
-Seeking an opportunity to apply my knowledge and further develop professionally in a data science role.
+Seeking an opportunity to apply my knowledge and further develop professionally in a data science role.</sub>

 Here are some ideas to get you started: